Oron people: Traditional marriage

-In addition to the above Fattening Room activities, the girl goes through domestic training of home management (like cooking, child care, and housekeeping) and how to respect and make her husband be and his family happy.
+In addition to the above Fattening Room activities, the girl goes through domestic training of home management (like cooking, childcare, and housekeeping) and how to respect and make her husband be and his family happy.
 It is the duty of the older women gives advice about their experience in marriage to ensure a successful one.
 Also included in the training are the cultural dances, folklore, folktales, songs and other forms of entertainment.
 Skills in artistic designs on Calabash and other materials are taught as well.
 It is here that she is also taught about sex with the intention of giving proper satisfaction to her husband.
 At the end of the six months period, which also brings an end of the seclusion days, people all over are invited to honor her success in passing through this ordeal.
 This ceremony is celebrated with traditional dances and other forms of entertainment.
 The ceremony continues throughout the whole day and night as families, friends and well wishers express their joy and happiness with gifts and donations to the bride.
 And finally, she and her future husband embrace and dances; welcoming their good wishers that have come to join the celebration.
 The Nkugho period lasts for one month, after which the girl's family would present her to the groom and his family, well-wishers, and the community at large.

 Dowry is a way of validating marriage among people of Oron Nation.
 The dowry comprises clothes and food items, but no money as of then.
 It is a token of the parents’ effort in raising a suitable female child.
 At the time of betrothal, the child in past child marriages could not influence the dowry process because of her age, but a mature bride-to-be can influence the process even in contemporary times.
 There are five interrelated stages of Oron marriages: courting, asking for a girl's consent, working through a middleman, test of bride's character, and paying the bride dowry.